Akinesia112/irdl/docs/getting_started.rst

 By default, ``get()`` returns in-memory ``pyfar`` objects.
 Use ``output_format`` when you want NumPy arrays or a file-backed return such as ``"sofa"`` or ``"hdf5"``.
 Use ``provider`` to pin a concrete fetch endpoint or leave the default ``"auto"`` in place.
+For non-raw outputs, ``"auto"`` prefers a provider-native path when one is available.

 CLI
 ---